Direct Line magazine

 Essential questions car buyers must ask themselves

-You’ll have the thrill of choosing one of the most expensive things any of us will buy, but the fear of spending a lot of money and having to live with your decision for years to come.
+A new car is one of the most expensive things any of us will buy, so there’s a justified concern when it comes to spending that much money on something you’ll have to live with for years to come.

-So, before drivers sign on the dotted line, what questions should they be asking, not only to themselves but also to the salesperson they’re dealing with?
+So, before drivers sign on the dotted line, what questions should they be asking to themselves and the salesperson they’re dealing with?

 Do you know enough about the car to live with it?